 A timeline will give the vendor a chance to see if your project is doable within their time and resource limitations and allow any important questions to be asked early on.
 This will also help the vendor judge how realistic your idea is: if you’re planning on building an entire system from scratch and you ask for the project to be done two months from tomorrow, this might raise a few eyebrows—or a red flag.

 4. Technical requirements

-The technical requirements listed in your RFP are clearly going to facilitate finding the right development team for your project.
+The fourth ingredient in our recipe for how to write an RFP that will receive the quality service offers that you want, is another very important one – the technical requirements.
+Having these listed in your RFP is clearly going to facilitate finding the right development team for your project.
 To ensure you’re not forgetting anything, here’s a checklist of key points to cover:

 - An overview of the project’s architecture, including languages, frameworks and platforms that need to be supported, as well as any existing systems that need to be integrated or taken into account.

 - If possible, include any external APIs you’ll be using, with documentation and diagrams included.